 Environment, pollution and climate change

-Find out about how atmospheric pollution from airports - including Newcastle Airport - affects the air you breathe.
+Find out about how atmospheric pollution from airports - including Newcastle Airport - affects the air you breathe and contributes to accelerating global warming.
 And it isn't just about aircraft and the flights they make

 The UK is the 4th highest emitter of CO2 from aviation in the world.
 In a climate emergency, real carbon zero action is essential.
 However, Newcastle Airport’s recent Net Zero Carbon 2035 policy (here) falls far short.
 Why?

 There are no measurable targets and no detailed plan

 2035 is far too late

 It excludes aircraft operators and airlines and people driving to the airport.